 What is a Promissory Note

-A promissory note is a document that is signed in promise to pay back a stated sum to a specified person or bearer, at a specified date or on demand.
-This type of document can be written up for nearly any type of agreement out there that a purchase can be made and require a loan.
+A promissory note is a document that is signed with a promise to pay back a stated sum to a specific person or bearer, at a specified date or on demand.
+This type of document can be written up for nearly any type of item out there that can be purchased and requires a loan.

 A great number of promissory notes are created every year, and thousands are sold annually.
-You will now learn a bit about who buys these notes, how they purchase them, and what an individual should look for when selling their own note.
+Who buys these notes?
+How do they purchase them?
+What should I look for when selling my own note?

 As a promissory note is a signed document that states a borrower has promised to pay what is owed (that they loaned) on the item in question, this can include a variety of types of real estate.
 For example, Residential homes, commercial properties, multi-family homes, land, and mobile homes to name a few.